fluentassertions/fluentassertions/docs/AssertionScope.md

 ```
 This will fail with the following message:

-> Expected collection not to be empty.
+> Expected scores not to be empty.

 This is nice but if this assert is in a larger context of say a browser automation test it does not provide much context of what we where expecting not to be empty.
 We can add a reason: